-I was hosted at the Gaylord Opryland Resort & Hotel in exchange for this post.
+I was hosted at Christmas at Gaylord Opryland Resort & Hotel in exchange for this post.
 All thoughts and opinions are my own.

-If you’re from middle Tennessee or have visited around the holidays, the Opryland Hotel is always at the top of your Christmas event list.
+If you’re from Nashville or have visited around the holidays, the Gaylord Opryland Hotel is always at the top of your Christmas event list during the holiday season.
 Their atriums are transformed into little holiday villages with lights, music, and so many decorations.
-They also have an outdoor area with activities for kids, special holiday activations and so much more!
+They also have an outdoor area with activities for kids, special holiday activations and so much more to experience.
 My brother and nephews moved back to town and I knew I needed to take them to Opryland to see all the holiday cheer for themselves.
-We had the best time running around doing things with my nephews and I’m going to share all we did in today’s post!
+We had the best time running around doing things with my nephews and having family-friendly fun and I’m going to share all we did in today’s post!

 Our Room: Delta Atrium

 We had a room with two queen beds and a balcony view of the Delta Atrium.
 It’s the perfect spot to be in the middle of all the holiday action!
-From our balcony we could see the ginormous Christmas tree, the Delta riverboat cruise and all the holiday decor.
-It was so nice sipping my coffee out there in the morning and people watching!
+From our balcony, we could see the ginormous Christmas tree, the Delta riverboat cruise, and all the holiday decor.
+It was so nice sipping my coffee out there in the morning and people-watching fellow guests!

 The Misfit Toys are lost and Rudolph and Santa need your help to be found!
 You can find the scavenger hunt on the Riverwalk, and go all over the hotel to find clues, save the toys and win a prize.